obook/TeXify-Plickers/README.md

 ## Installation and usage

-You can include mathematics to plickers using a GreaseMonkey, TamperMonkey or ViolentMonkey _user-script_ or a native _firefox add-on_ (recommanded).
+You can include mathematics to plickers using a GreaseMonkey, TamperMonkey or ViolentMonkey _user-script_ (recommanded) or a native _firefox add-on_ (obsolete).

 ### Use the native FireFox Add-on (Desktop & Mobile)